-Is it a valid question?
-If you have reached here after searching on internet then probably not but if you have encountered with this question while checking this site then it may be valid.
-You may have tried many types of malpua at home or relative’s house or may be at sweets shop too then you must admit that some people prefer only wheat flour made malpua whereas some people prefer suji & refined wheat flour (maida) made crispy suji malpua.
-Traditional malpua recipes are mostly same but still there is a option to try something better, so taste various malpua to find something which one you like most.
+Is it a right question?
+If you have reached here after searching on the internet then probably it is not a right one but if you are facing this question while checking this site then it may be a right question.
+You may have tried many types of malpua at your home or relative’s house or may be at sweets shop too then you must admit that some people prefer only wheat flour made malpua whereas some people prefer suji & refined wheat flour (maida) made crispy suji malpua.
+Traditional malpua recipes are mostly same but still, there is always an option to try something better, so It is always a good idea to taste various malpua to find something which one you like most.

 - All purpose flour / maida - 1.5 cups

 - Milk powder - ½ cup